Tuberous breast correction is complex and different in every patient

-Sometimes called a “Snoopy Dog” deformity, the tuberous breast can present on a spectrum of changes, often asymmetrically.
-Some of the more consistent findings include:
+Sometimes called a “Snoopy Dog” deformity, the appearance of tuberous breasts are highly variable and are often different in each breast.
+Some of the more consistent findings can include:

 A high infra-mammary fold

-- This is the fold underneath the breast where the cup of the bra would normally sit.
-In tuberous breasts, this fold can sit as high as 5cm above the normal level.
+- This refers to the fold underneath the breast where the cup of the bra would normally sit.
+In tuberous breasts, this fold can sit as high as 5cm above the normal level. having a high fold means that the breast and nipple will often have the appearance of spilling over the edge of this high fold.

 A small footprint